 This sounds terrible – what calamity have we introduced?
 But simplistically it means demand for services increases as a result of structural changes in the economy.
 What could these structural changes be?
 Kim references two examples.
 First the spinning out of manufacturing companies those services they used to do in-house.
 Now once hidden services become visible.
-Second, the change from one income families to two income families.
-Now time is tight and so demand for services increases.
+Second, the change from one-income families to two-income families.
+Now time is tight and so the demand for services increases.

 Remember when we looked at defining services we saw the following: